openstack/releases/README.rst

  Using This Repository
 =======================

-This repository is for tracking release requests for OpenStack projects.
+This repository is for tracking release requests for official OpenStack projects.
 The releases are managed using groups of "deliverables", made up of individual project repositories sharing a Launchpad group and a version number history.
 Many deliverables will only have one